LukasKnuth/lknuth.dev/content/writings/persistent_storage_cowards.md

 However, should the backup not restore properly, there is no recourse - the latest, unreplicated changes are lost to the ephemeral storage.

 Instead, let's have the Cronjob run the `litestream restore` command and verify that it completed successfully.
-Then, we can use `PRAGMA integrity_check` to validate that the resulting SQLite file is [not corrupted](https://www.sqlite.org/faq.html#q21).
+Then, use `PRAGMA integrity_check` to validate that the resulting SQLite file is [not corrupted](https://www.sqlite.org/faq.html#q21).

 ```fish
 # - `APP_DB_PATH` set to the full path of the apps database